Event FAQ

 Do I Need to Be a Programmer?

 We need developers, designers, product/project managers, and anyone interested in making at difference at Ruby for Good.
+If you think you can help out, we'll welcome you with open arms!

 How Do I Suggest a Project?